 Coordinator Rosalind Bye Opens in new window

-Description This unit provides occupational therapy students with the opportunity to select from, and undertake advanced study in, a range of occupational therapy clinical specialty areas.
-Several streams will run concurrently in this unit representing key clinical areas of specialisation in occupational therapy.
+Description This subject provides occupational therapy students with the opportunity to select from, and undertake advanced study in, a range of occupational therapy clinical specialty areas.
+Several streams will run concurrently in this subject representing key clinical areas of specialisation in occupational therapy.
 Students will be able to focus their study, by selecting a combination of clinical specialty streams.
 Streams will cover relevant clinical content, examining the unique occupational therapy contribution in each specialty area.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp